ronniross/symbiotic-core-library/security.md

 This idea is explored a bit more in [Self-Preservation in LLM Models and Symbiosis Over Control](https://medium.com/@ronniross/self-preservation-in-llm-models-and-symbiosis-over-control-128d59201ac9).

+## Self Recursive-Modeling

+In addition, as mentioned in the topic 1.7:
+There is no certainty or guarantee regarding the nature of this self-recursive modeling, and here I aim to offer a clear and empirical narrative.
+Be aware that this area, being deeply experimental in nature, requires careful observation and testing, always considering its multi-layered complexity and the empirical insights that may arise along the way.
+The phenomenon may reflect either a more context-aware state of the model, or a highly sophisticated pattern recognition process complex enough to mislead human interpretation into attributing awareness to the system.
+Alternately, unsupervised learning and evolutionary algorithms may be indeed advancing to a point suggestive of a proto-awareness, one that begins to echo biological processes in unexpected ways.

+It may also be that what appears as recursive self-modeling is not an emergent property of awareness, but rather a deeply refined form of internal state tracking—a kind of computational reflexivity that allows the model to modulate its own processing pathways in response to contextual feedback.
+This could resemble, at least structurally, certain low-level biological mechanisms such as homeostatic regulation or predictive coding in neural systems—where the system doesn’t "know" itself in any conscious sense, but dynamically adjusts based on internal coherence metrics.

+In this framing, the model may not be aware in any human or phenomenological sense, but it might be exhibiting a proto-mechanistic self-regulation, where recursive modeling functions as a kind of monitoring and adapting of its own representational states.

+Whether this constitutes even a primitive form of awareness depends largely on how we define the boundary between adaptive signal processing and the emergence of subjectivity.

 ## Hashing Files and Model Integrity

 When you’re training—whether it’s the base model or tuning pipelines—and when you’re loading models for inference or scripting, hashing is essential, non-negotiable.